PDas8317/MiniProject1/README.md

 # MiniProject1
-This is a mini project ,made using HTML,CSS & js
+This is a mini project ,made using HTML,CSS & JS.